Object Scan Context: Object-centric Spatial Descriptor for Place Recognition within 3D Point Cloud Map: METHODOLOGY

+\textbf{Get Candidate KeyFrames.} The above encoding method reveals that the descriptor of the same Main Object undergoes a horizontal translation (defined as dividing the matrix into two blocks from left to right and exchanging their positions) with varying positions of the lidar, but the RingKey is theoretically consistent.
+Therefore, to improve the efficiency of candidate search, we use RingKey as nodes in the KD-tree.

+Furthermore, in order to fully leverage all potential similar keyframes, we select multiple candidate descriptors from the KD-tree and consider all keyframes corresponding to them as candidate keyframes for matching.
+Finally, we obtain a set of candidate keyframes that are similar to the current frame.

-\textbf{Calculate Similarity Score.} With candidate frame pairs achieved, we have to distinguish whether a pair of frames are from the same scene, it is necessary to match descriptors from these two keyframes one by one.
-The following describes how to match the descriptors.
+\textbf{Calculate Similarity Score.} After obtaining candidate frame pairs, we need to determine if two frames are from the same location by matching the descriptors of these keyframes one by one.
+We use cosine distance between sectors to measure the similarity of two sectors, and average similarity of all sector pairs to measure the similarity of two Object Scan Contexts.
+The following section describes the process of matching two descriptors.

-We use the cosine distance of the Sector to calculate the similarity of the two descriptors.
-If two descriptors are indeed generated by different observations of the same Main Object, then we only need to shift the current Object Scan Context to the left and calculate each similarity under each offset, where the maximum value will be significantly greater than the other values, that is, the similarity of the pair of descriptors, and the offset corresponding to the maximum value will be used to calculate the yaw angle of the relative pose of the keyframe in the future.
-To improve the efficiency of matching, we use SectorKey to quickly determine the approximate offset, and then only need to calculate the similarity within an offset window instead of the entire range from $0$ to $N_s$.
+We shift the Object Scan Context of the current keyframe to the left by taking the first column of the matrix and placing it in the last column in turn.
+We need to calculate each similarity under each shift simultaneously.
+Usually, one similarity is significantly greater than the other values, and the corresponding offset will be used to calculate the yaw angle of the relative pose in the future.
+To improve the efficiency of this process, we use SectorKey to quickly determine the approximate offset, and then only need to calculate the similarity within an offset window instead of the entire range from 0 to Ns.
 The approximate offset $shift$ is calculated as follows:

-where $S^q$ represents the SectorKey of the candidate Object Scan Context, and $S^c_{shift}$ represents the SectorKey of the current Object Scan Context shifted to the left by $shift$ units, and $||\cdot||$ represents the 2-norm of a vector.
+where $S^q$ represents the SectorKey of the candidate Object Scan Context, and $S^c_{shift}$ represents the SectorKey of the current Object Scan Context shifted to the left by $shift$ units, and $||\cdot||_2$ represents the 2-norm of a vector.

-We use a search window with $shift$ as the center and $2k$ as the width to replace the entire range of $[0, N_s)$, which can greatly reduce the amount of calculation.
+We use a search window with $shift^*$ as the center and $2k$ as the width to replace the entire range of $[0, N_s)$, which can greatly reduce the amount of calculation.
 Using $I^q$ and $I^c_n$ to indicate the candidate and the current Object Scan Context, where the subscript $n$ is used to indicate that the descriptor is shifted to the left by $n$ units.
-The following parameter optimization equation can be constructed to obtain the precise offset $n$ and the similarity between the descriptor pair:
+The following parameter optimization equation can be constructed to obtain the precise offset $n^*$ and the similarity between the descriptor pair:

 where $d$ represent an abstract distance between two descriptors, which can be derived from the cosine distance of the vector: